 What does bounce rate refer to?

-Bounce rate is the % of pageviews where the visitor bounces.
-If a visitor looks at just one page and then leaves, the bounce rate will be high, but if someone looks at five pages or twenty pages, the bounce rate will be lower (which is the ultimate goal).
+Bounce rate refers to the percentage of pageviews where the visitor bounces.
+If a visitor looks at just one page and then leaves, the bounce rate will be high, but if someone looks at five pages or twenty pages, the bounce rate will be lower, which is the ultimate goal!

 So if you had 100 visitors and 10 of them only looked at one page before bouncing you would have a bounce rate of 10%.

 A conversion is a specific type of goal.
 You can set up goals in Google Analytics.
-These can be a multitude of things, whether it’s signing up for email alerts, adding a product to their cart, or buying something.
-Usually conversions have to be manually set up to track specific behaviours.
+These can be a multitude of actions including signing up for email alerts, adding a product to their cart, activating a free trial, or buying something.
+Usually, conversions have to be manually set up to track specific behaviours.
 Once a goal is completed, it is called a conversion.

-The metrics you choose should depend entirely on your objectives.
-Remember that no single metric is better (or more accurate at evaluating your campaign) than another.
+The metrics you choose should depend entirely on your objectives and your campaigns.
+No single metric is better (or more accurate at evaluating your campaign) than another.
 It is always important to understand your campaign goals and objectives, and how these relate back to those of the organisation, company, or client you’re working with.

-At CoverageBook we help automatically gather metrics such as Readership, Estimated Views and Domain Authority (to name a few) but it’s important to look at these alongside the objective of your campaign.
-For instance, if your campaign was to generate sales of a particular product you may also want to look at sales and enquiries about that product, traffic to that product page and so on.
+At CoverageBook we help automatically gather metrics as Readership, Estimated Views and Domain Authority (to name a few) but it’s important to look at these alongside the objectives of your campaign.
+For instance, if your campaign was to generate sales of a particular product you may also want to look at sales and inquiries about the product, traffic to product pages and so on.
 At the end of the day, your measurement metrics need to relate to the outcomes you are pursuing.